Vyral/base-template/_posts/2020-12-01-which-tips-will-help-you-win-a-bidding-war.md

 **4\.
 Be smart with your contingencies.** Obviously your agent will want you to be well-protected, but be mindful to not make your contingencies so aggressive that it scares sellers off.
 For example, offer a monetary window in your home inspection that says you won’t nitpick smaller items.
 In general, keep the language in your contingencies as loose as possible (while still protecting your interests).

 **5\.
 Use an escalation clause.** You can use this clause to escalate the price of your offer over the next highest offer up to a certain point.
 For example, let’s say you offer $100,000 for a property with an escalation clause that allows it to go $2,000 over the next highest offer up to $115,000.
-If someone makes an offer of $105,000, you offer then automatically jumps up to $107,000.
+If someone makes an offer of $105,000, your offer then automatically jumps up to $107,000.
 Escalation clauses can be tricky, so make sure you speak with your agent about them before utilizing one.&nbsp;

 Remember, even if you feel like you don’t have a chance to win the home you want, it’s always good to put your offer forward anyway.
 You don’t know what can happen, and you don’t know what the seller is thinking when they choose an offer.&nbsp;